gchq/stroom-docs/content/en/docs/install-guide/configuration/configuring-nginx.md

-# Nginx Configuration

-> **Version Information:** Created with Stroom v7.0
+---
+title: "Nginx Configuration"
+linkTitle: "Nginx Configuration"
+#weight:
+date: 2021-08-20
+tags:
+  - nginx
-> **Last Updated:** 2021-06-07
+description: >
-> **See Also:** [Nginx documentation (external link)](https://nginx.org/en/docs/).

   Nginx is the standard web server used by stroom.
   Its primary role is SSL termination and reverse proxying for stroom and stroom-proxy that sit behind it.
   It can also load balance incoming requests and ensure traffic from the same source is always route to the same upstream instance.
   Other web servers can be used if required but their installation/configuration is out of the scope of this documentation.
+---

+> **Version Information:** Created with Stroom v7.0
+> **Last Updated:** 2021-06-07
+> **See Also:** [Nginx documentation (external link)](https://nginx.org/en/docs/).

 ## Without Docker